Monochromatic Sums and Products over $\mathbb{Q}$: The case of the main lemma

+Hence we have found an $a,b,c$ so that the first and third conditions are satisfied with parameter $M'=M_1$.
+Again by setting the starting parameters appropriately we can make it as large as possible, and in what follows we refer to $M_1$, which we have been calling $M'$, as $M$.
+We will refer to $M_2$ as $M'$.
+In other words, we perform the update $M \leftarrow M_1$, $M' \leftarrow M_2$.

 It remains to satisfy the second condition.
 We will again apply Theorem~\ref{thm:mpvdw} in $\mathbb{Z}^4$ to an appropriate auxiliary coloring.
-This time, we use the coloring where again $\mathfrak{X}_2$ is an appropriate product coloring.
+This time, we use the coloring We factor out the $c$ so that we may shift $a$.